Bone marrow transplant

 Bone marrow is the soft, fatty tissue inside your bones.
-Stem cells are immature cells in the bone marrow that give rise to all of your blood cells.
+The bone marrow produces blood cells.
+Stem cells are immature cells in the bone marrow that give rise to all of your different blood cells.

 There are three kinds of bone marrow transplants:

-- Autologous bone marrow transplant: The term auto means self.
+- Autologous bone marrow transplant -- The term auto means self.
 Stem cells are removed from you before you receive high-dose chemotherapy or radiation treatment.
-The stem cells are stored in a freezer (cryopreservation).
-After high-dose chemotherapy or radiation treatments, your stems cells are put back in your body to make (regenerate) normal blood cells.
+The stem cells are stored in a freezer.
+After high-dose chemotherapy or radiation treatments, your stems cells are put back in your body to make normal blood cells.
 This is called a rescue transplant.

-- Allogeneic bone marrow transplant: The term allo means other.
+- Allogeneic bone marrow transplant -- The term allo means other.
 Stem cells are removed from another person, called a donor.
 Most times, the donor's genes must at least partly match your genes.
-Special blood tests are done to see if a donor is a good match for you.
+Special tests are done to see if a donor is a good match for you.
 A brother or sister is most likely to be a good match.
 Sometimes parents, children, and other relatives are good matches.
-Donors who are not related to you may be found through national bone marrow registries.
+Donors who are not related to you, yet still match, may be found through national bone marrow registries.

-- Umbilical cord blood transplant: This is a type of allogeneic transplant.
+- Umbilical cord blood transplant -- This is a type of allogeneic transplant.
 Stem cells are removed from a newborn baby's umbilical cord right after birth.
 The stem cells are frozen and stored until they are needed for a transplant.
-Umbilical cord blood cells are very immature so there is less of a need for matching.
-But blood counts take much longer to recover.
+Umbilical cord blood cells are very immature so there is less of a need for perfect matching.
+Due to the smaller number of stem cells, blood counts take much longer to recover.

 Donor stem cells can be collected in two ways:

-- Leukapheresis.
-First, the donor is given 5 days of shots to help stem cells move from the bone marrow into the blood.
-During leukapheresis, blood is removed from the donor through an IV line in a vein.
+- Leukapheresis -- First, the donor is given several days of shots to help stem cells move from the bone marrow into the blood.
+During leukapheresis, blood is removed from the donor through an IV line.
 The part of white blood cells that contains stem cells is then separated in a machine and removed to be later given to the recipient.
 The red blood cells are returned to the donor.

-A bone marrow transplant replaces bone marrow that either is not working properly or has been destroyed (ablated) by chemotherapy or radiation.
-Doctors believe that for many cancers, the donor's white blood cells can attach to any remaining cancer cells, similar to when white cells attach to bacteria or viruses when fighting an infection.
+A bone marrow transplant replaces bone marrow that is either not working properly or has been destroyed (ablated) by chemotherapy or radiation.
+Doctors believe that for many cancers, the donor's white blood cells may attack any remaining cancer cells, similar to when white cells attack bacteria or viruses when fighting an infection.

-- Certain cancers, such as leukemia, lymphoma, and multiple myeloma
+- Certain cancers, such as leukemia, lymphoma, myelodysplasia, or multiple myeloma.

-- A disease that affects the production of bone marrow cells, such as aplastic anemia, congenital neutropenia, severe immunodeficiency syndromes, sickle cell anemia, thalassemia
+- A disease that affects the production of bone marrow cells, such as aplastic anemia, congenital neutropenia, severe immune system illnesses, sickle cell anemia, or thalassemia.

 A bone marrow transplant may cause the following symptoms: